ThiagoLahass/TOPSIS-decision-making-algorithm/README.md

 ## Calculation Method

+1. **Normalization**:
-1. **Normalization**: Normalize the decision matrix to bring all criteria on the same scale.
+   - Normalize the decision matrix to bring all criteria on the same scale.
+This involves dividing each element of the matrix by the square root of the sum of squares of all elements in the column.

-2. **Weighted Normalization**: Apply weights to the normalized matrix based on the importance of each criterion.
+2. **Weighted Normalization**:
+   - Apply weights to the normalized matrix based on the importance of each criterion.
+This is achieved by multiplying each normalized value by the corresponding weight.

-3. **Ideal Solution Calculation**: Determine the positive ideal solution (for benefit criteria) and negative ideal solution (for cost criteria).
+3. **Ideal Solution Calculation**:
+   - Determine the positive ideal solution (A+) and negative ideal solution (A-) for benefit and cost criteria, respectively.
+A+ contains the maximum values for each criterion, while A- contains the minimum values.

-4. **Distance Calculation**: Calculate the Euclidean distance of each alternative from the ideal solutions.
+4. **Distance Calculation**:
+   - Calculate the Euclidean distance of each alternative from the ideal solutions.
+For A+, the distance is calculated as the square root of the sum of squares of differences between each alternative's normalized value and the corresponding value in A+.

-5. **Proximity Measure**: Calculate the relative proximity of each alternative to the ideal solutions.
+5. **Proximity Measure**:
+   - Calculate the relative proximity of each alternative to the ideal solutions.
+This is done by dividing the distance from A- by the sum of distances from A+ and A-.

+6. **Ranking**:
-6. **Ranking**: Rank the alternatives based on their proximity measure, with higher values indicating better alternatives.
+   - Rank the alternatives based on their proximity measure.
+Higher values indicate better alternatives, as they are closer to the ideal solution.

 ## Example